 Rodney ignored the humor as he looked at his watch and hurried through the rest of his breakfast.

 "Hot date?"
-John asked as Rodney finished the last of his toast.
+John asked as Rodney gulped the last of his coffee and stood.

-"Do not forget we have a lesson today," Teyla said as Rodney stood.
+"Do not forget we have a lesson today," Teyla said as Rodney picked up his tray.

 "Lesson.
 Right."
 Rodney frowned.

 "No, you aren't ditching it," John told him before Rodney could say anything.
 "You've missed too many lately."

 "Fine," Rodney said with a huff.
 "I'll be there."
 He cleared his dishes and trash and then returned to the science labs.